-The fair value of pledges receivable is estimated by discounting expected cash inflows to their present value using appropriate rates with the risk of realizing such cash inflows, which was 3.0 percent as of June 30, 2020 and 2019.
-The fair value of pledges also includes adjusting for amounts not deemed collectible totaling \$15,456 for June 30, 2020 and \$18,982 for June 30, 2019.
+The fair value of pledges receivable is estimated by discounting expected cash inflows and outflows to their present value using appropriate rates with the risk of realizing such cash inflows and outflows, which was 3.0 percent as of June 30, 2021 and 2020.
+The fair value of pledges also includes adjusting for amounts not deemed collectible totaling \$29,135 for June 30, 2021 and \$15,456 for June 30, 2020.